 Members of Wireless and Photon Systems and Networks Research Group (ERAFOS) of AUTh created the fastest RAM in the world, which stores light instead of electricity.

-The researchers replaced the electronic memory with a corresponding circuit of random access RAM, which supports read speeds and of data in the order of 10Gb/s (i.e. 10 billion bits in one second), achieving twice the speed of the fastest electronic memories RAM made by world-renowned IT companies such as Intel and IBM!
+The researchers replaced the electronic memory with a corresponding random access optical RAM circuit, which supports data read and write speeds of 10Gb / s (ie 10 billion bits per second), achieving twice the speed of the fastest electronic memories RAM made by world-renowned IT companies such as Intel and IBM!

-The research team consists of Dr. Christos Vagiona, the Dr. Theoni Alexoudi, the PhD Candidate Apostoli Tsakyridis, the Assistant Professor of the Department of Informatics of AUTh, Nikos Plero and the Associate Professor of the Department of Informatics of AUTh, Amalia Miliou
+The research team consists of Dr. Christos Vagiona, the Dr. Theoni Alexoudi, the PhD Candidate Apostoli Tsakyridis, the Assistant Professor of the Department of Informatics of AUTh, Nikos Plero and the Associate Professor of the Department of Informatics of AUTh, Amalia Miliou.

-The study was published in the prestigious journal Optics Letters (DOI 10.1364 / OL.44.001821), one of the largest scientific journals in optical technologies, issued by Optical of america.
+The study was published in the prestigious journal Optics Letters (DOI 10.1364 / OL.44.001821), one of the largest scientific journals in optical technologies, issued by Optical Society of America.
 In addition, the international scientific journal "Optics and Photonics News magazine » published an extensive relevant article and hosted an interview with Dr. Ch.
 Vagionas (https://www.osa-opn.org/home/newsroom/2019/may/climbing_the_memory_wall%E2%80%9D/).

 The scientific achievement, which is the product of a long-term effort of the AUTh research team that started in 2009, solves a long-standing computer problem, also known as the "Wall of Memory".